 An Accounting Must Be Complete To Be Accurate

-One major problem lies within the method of analysis, which is often both inconsistent and incorrect.
 Whatever rule one uses to interpret the Bible should be consistent throughout.
-Thus our rule should apply the same to all scriptures.
+Thus, our rule should apply the same to all scriptures.
 We cannot just arbitrarily use one rule of interpretation and then not apply the same rule of interpretation to other similarly structured scriptures.

-It is somewhat curious as to why churches who mandate speaking in unknown tongues, chose the “spiritual” sign that was the easiest to reproduce or fake?
-The problem that exist is only part of the scripture passage is being identified.
+It is curious as to why churches that mandate speaking in unknown tongues, chose the “spiritual” sign that was the easiest to reproduce or fake.
+The problem that exists is only part of the scripture passage is being identified.
 Pentecostals do not claim that “sounds from heaven” or “cloven tongues” must also occur.
-In fact most churches claim that speaking in tongues is the only sign found reoccurring whenever the Holy Ghost reoccurred.
+In fact, most churches claim that speaking in tongues is the only sign found reoccurring whenever the Holy Ghost reoccurred.
 This argument is seriously flawed.

 In the book of Acts 11:15-16, Peter indicated that the Holy Ghost fell on them “as on us at the beginning”.
 So just what part of the scripture do you omit from that which occurred prior without changing the facts as stated in (Acts 2:1-4) occurring on the day of Pentecost?
 NONE!!!!